marsade/100_Days_Of_Code/day_20-snake_game/README.md

 - Detect collision with tail: End the game when the snake collides with itself.

 In this first part of building the snake game, we will focus on the first three steps.

+## In this directory
+- [main.py](main.py): Main file with all modules imported and contains main functionality
+- [snake.py](snake.py): Contains snake class functionality